Rashadat Akhundov

-Rashadat Akhundov (Rəşadət Axundov, born on August 7, 1984, Beylagan) is a youth activist and co-founder of N!DA Civic Movement.
+Rashadat Fikrat oglu Akhundov (Rəşadət Fikrət oğlu Axundov, born on August 7, 1984, Beylagan) is a youth activist and co-founder of N!DA Civic Movement.
 He was arrested on March 30, 2013 a few days after the protests held in Baku against the non-combat deaths in the military.
 Akhundov was accused in preparing the riots during the protests.
 International human rights organization, Amnesty International recognized him as a prisoner of conscience.
 He was sentenced to 8 years of imprisonment on May 6, 2014, but later pardoned and released on March 17, 2016 being imprisoned for three years.

 Education

 Akhundov has graduated from Ali-Bayramli Private Turkish High School in 2001.
 Thereafter, he studied BSc in International Economic Relations at Azerbaijan State Economic University where he was in the special talents group specializing in finance and accounting.
 After successfully completing his bachelor studies in Baku, he headed to Budapest in order to do his master.
 Akhundov graduated from CEU Business School and obtained Master of Business Administration degree in 2007.